-The REMIC Certificates of a Single-Tier Series represent beneficial ownership interests in a single REMIC Pool.
-The REMIC Certificates of a Double-Tier Series represent beneficial ownership interests in an "Upper-Tier REMIC Pool" and one or more "Lower-Tier REMIC Pools."
+The REMIC Certificates of a Single-Tier Series represent beneficial ownership interests in a single REMIC Pool within the related trust fund.
+The REMIC Certificates of a Double-Tier Series represent beneficial ownership interests in an "Upper-Tier REMIC Pool" and one or more "Lower-Tier REMIC Pools" within the related trust fund.